Winslett/rails-postgres-ai-workshop/walkthrough.md

         RecommendedCache.upsert({recipe_id: self.id, rank: i, recommended_recipe_id: recommended_recipe.id})
       end

-      recommended_recipe
+      recommended_recipes
     end
   end
 ```

-19. Now, go refresh the page, and you'll see that the recommendations are still there, but the page loads faster at scale
+22. Now, go refresh the page, and you'll see that the recommendations are still there, but the page loads faster at scale

-20. For search, add the following to the `app/views/recipes/index.html.erb`:
+23. For search, add the following to the `app/views/recipes/index.html.erb`:

 ```
   <!-- add a search box -->